chbatey/akka/akka-bench-jmh/README.md

 # Akka Microbenchmarks

-This subproject contains some microbenchmarks excercising key parts of Akka.
+This subproject contains some microbenchmarks exercising key parts of Akka.

 You can run them like: